 IGETC Intersegmental General Education Transfer Curriculum (IGETC) is a general education program which California community college students can use to satisfy lower-division general education requirements at any CSU or UC campus.

 CSU GE-Breadth The CSU General Education (CSU GE-Breadth) agreement is a general education program which community college students in California can use to satisfy the lower-division general education requirements for the CSU campuses.

 Major Preparation The major Preparation agreements specify the lower division courses required for a specific major at a specific four-year institution.

 Transferable Course Agreements The University of California Transfer Course Agreement (UC TCA) is a listing of courses offered at MC that are transferable to the University of California (UC).

 Transfer Admission Guarantee Transfer Admission Guarantee (TAG) or Transfer Admission Agreement (TAA) is a formal, written agreement that guarantees admission to selected four-year institutions by satisfying specific criteria.
 These criteria include courses and units that must be completed before transfer, grade point average required, and specific requirements for impacted and non-impacted majors.
-For more information on available TAGs, contact our Transfer Center at 378-1536.
+For more information on available TAGs, contact our Transfer Center.